 COUN 7338.
 Human Dynmcs & Consultn Skills.
 3 Hours.

 Developing effective human relations and communications skills are crucial to prepare for interactions with parents, students, staff, and school boards.
-Conferencing skills, active, emphatic listening skills, and knowledge of personality and family dynamics will be developed.
-Students will learn to network with the community and systems in broader contexts.
+Conferencing skills, active, emphatic listening skills, and knowledge of personality and family dynamics are developed.
+Students learn to network with the community and systems in broader contexts.
 Doctoral students only.

 COUN 7339.
 Doctoral Internshp In Counslng.
 3 Hours.

-Professional service in field setting appropriate for counseling, consultation, and personnel work, under supervision.
+Students engage in professional service in a field setting appropriate for counseling, consultation, and personnel work, under supervision.
 May be repeated for a maximum of 6 credit-hours.

 Prerequisite: COUN 7337 with a grade of B or higher and permission of doctoral director.